jump-dev/JuMP.jl/docs/src/style.md

 possible values.
 Use `@enum`s when applicable, e.g., for reporting statuses.
 Use strings to provide long-form additional information like error messages.

-Use of `Symbol` should typically be reserved for to identifiers, e.g, for lookup in the JuMP model (`model[:my_variable]`).
+Use of `Symbol` should typically be reserved for identifiers, e.g, for lookup in the JuMP model (`model[:my_variable]`).